Rich chocolate cherry gelato with crunchy almonds and a white chocolate stracciatella,

 Once the base was at soft serve consistency, I mixed in about 3/4 of another chopped cherry chocolate almond bar and drizzled in the stracciatella.
 Two ingredients: excellent quality white chocolate (I used a Green & Black’s positively brimming with Madagascar vanilla seeds.
 Gorgeous) and a tiny bit of neutral oil.
 Easy.

-Since I’m a crazy person, I made my own cherry amaretto jam even though I had also purchased a perfectly delicious cherry jam from Bonne Maman.
+I made my own cherry amaretto jam even though I had also purchased a perfectly delicious cherry jam from Bonne Maman.
 Feel free to use store bought, but if you’re feeling kicky, I’ll show you how to make the jam in the recipe below.

 The crisscrosses of white chocolate you see on top of the ice cream serve two purposes.
 One is purely to decorate the top.
 It does look pretty, I think.
 The second is to add a bit more stracciatella to the mix on the off chance you’re like me and like a ton of mix ins.